 Criticizing (constructive feedback)

 Obviously, sometimes you’ll have to deliver comments that might hurt the other person.
-For example, if you’re in a situation where you need to address a behaviour to foster change, then it’s about how you do that that can convey kindness.
+For example, if you’re in a situation where you need to address behaviours to foster change, then it’s about how you do that that can convey kindness.
 In such situations, choose a way to deliver constructive feedback that will cause the least amount of harm.
 There’s no reason to cause additional and unnecessary harm.
-For more tips on how you might achieve this, check out Eating The Criticism Sandwich.
+For more tips on how you might achieve this, check out The Hard Truth About Eating The Criticism Sandwich.

-A simple thing to do, for some people, harder for others.
+A simple thing to do, for some people, is harder for others.
 I fit into the harder category.
-This is a hard one for me as I can’t smile unless something causes me to smile.
-I can’t fake smile at all, I can only smile naturally.
+This is a hard one for me, as I can’t smile unless something causes me to smile.
+I can’t fake a smile at all, I can only smile naturally.
 Almost all pictures that exist of me won’t have me smiling in them.